-These U.S. dollar wire transactions by Mingzheng, which cleared through U.S. correspondent bank accounts, violated U.S. law because a license was required to process payments in which FTB had an interest, yet no license was sought or obtained.
+These U.S. dollar wire transactions by which cleared through U.S. correspondent bank accounts, violated U.S. law because a license was required to process payments in which FTB had an interest, yet no license was sought or obtained.

 The U.S. correspondent banks blocked (i.e., froze) a small subset of these transactions, which funds the United States subsequently forfeited.
 See United States v. \$1,071,251.44 of Funds Associated With Mingzheng Int'l Trading Ltd., 342 F. Supp.
 3d 38 (D.D.C.
 2018).
 Specifically, from on or around October 19, 2015, to on or around November 18, 2015, Mingzheng was a party to 20 blocked wire transfers totaling \$1,902,975.69, which transited through the U.S. financial system.
 These transfers included 13 outgoing wires, totaling \$1,349,258.16 in which Mingzheng was listed as the remitter, and seven incoming wires, totaling \$553,717.53 in which Mingzheng was listed as the beneficiary.
-These 20 transactions involved four transaction from (listed below), eight from the (listed below), and eight from Mingzheng's account a has no branch in the United States.
-Thus, the government issued a subpoena to pursuant to 31 U.S.C. § 5318(k)(3).
-That subpoena is the subject of a separate motion to compel.
+These 20 transactions involved eight transactions from the 6150 Account (listed below), four transactions from Mingzheng's account at and eight transactions from its account at